drdna/WheatBlastEvolution/ARG/README.md

 ```

 ## 3. Build ancestral recombination graphs:
-Ancestral recombination graphs were then built using smc2arg.py script:
+Ancestral recombination graphs were then built using the smc2arg.py script:
 ```bash
 for f in `ls SMC_files/*gz`; do python2 smc2arg $f ${f/gz/arg}; done
 ```